 - What technology will provide the basis for assuring the concept will be meaningful and unique?

-Where you begin analyzing your idea us arbitrary but most often takes one of the following formats:
+Where you begin analyzing your idea is arbitrary, but most often takes the form of one of the following formats:

-- Who might like our idea and why?
+- Who might like your idea and why?
 How is it different from what is available today?
-How would they be willing/able to use it?
-What would we need to do to make it usable?
-Etc.
+How will customers be willing/able to use it?
+What would you need to do to make it usable?

-- What kind of product could we make from our idea?
-What technology could we employ to produce that product?
-Who could make use of this product in this form?
-How would that we better than what they are doing today?
+- What kind of product could you make from your idea?
+What technology could you employ to produce that product?
+Who could make use of your product in this form?
+How would that be better than what you are doing today?

-- What kind of product could we make from our idea?
-Who would be the best position to use the product?
-What technology would we need to make a meaningful product?
+- What kind of product could you make from your idea?
+Who would be in the best position to use your product?
+What technology would you need to make it a meaningful product?

-- We know what kind of product is needed to capture the idea
+- You know what kind of product is needed to capture the idea

-- We have a good basis for addressing the right market space.
+- You have a good basis for addressing the right market space

-- We understand the technology and know how to apply it.
+- You understand the technology and know how to apply it

-- We can identify the key uncertainties and areas of leverage.
+- You can identify the key uncertainties and areas of leverage

-These elements will be examined in future blogs on concept development.
+We will examine these elements in future blog posts on concept development.